 Requirements for the Major in Government

 Government majors should complete all of the required 100-level courses by the end of their sophomore year.
 Note that the only 100-level government courses that may be counted for the major are the required introductory courses.
 Students with a score of 5 on the Advanced Placement examination in U.S. Government and Politics may elect to substitute a 200- or 300-level course in American politics for Government 111.
+Students are expected to complete one introductory comparative course before taking other courses in comparative politics; normally the introductory comparative course should be taken before the end of sophomore year, especially for those students contemplating study abroad.

 Courses transferred from other institutions can count (up to a maximum of two) in the 10-course requirement.
 For transfer students, the department will count up to five courses from the previous institution with the permission of the department chair, excluding the seminar and writing assignment.
 Students taking government courses abroad must secure provisional approval for each course prior to leaving; upon return to Colby, brief descriptions of work completed must be submitted to the department for final approval.